SevenShepherd/SevenShepherd.github.io/_posts/2022-11-08-true-christian.markdown

 - If **faith proceeds regeneration**, then salvation is obtained by faith in God **and** turning from sin (Mark 1:15).
 This is teaching that salvation is not by faith alone in Christ alone which amounts to keeping the Law.
 This is, obviously **false**.

 Free grace, on the other hand (systematized in the 1980s with traditional Baptist roots), teaches:
-- a Christian and live in lifelong carnality, enjoying the pleasures of sin, and never seeking to glorify the Lord who bought him.
+- A Christian can live in lifelong carnality, enjoying the pleasures of sin, and never seeking to glorify the Lord who bought him.
-- a sinner can spurn the lordship of Christ and yet lay claim to Him as Savior.
+- A sinner can spurn the lordship of Christ and yet lay claim to Him as Savior.
-- Free grace teaches one can pray the “sinner’s prayer” and go about his life as if nothing had happened and still call himself a “Christian”.
+- One can pray the “sinner’s prayer” and go about his life as if nothing had happened and still call himself a “Christian”.

 This is, of course, **false**.